- National Garden Clubs, Inc., CARE

 The former horse farm has become a Village park.
 Members of our Garden Club and the Conservancy for Ridgewood Public Lands have enhanced the entrance way with a new sign and landscaping.
 Members have changed the mulch pathway into an arboretum using many native plants which borders the pond.
 It is planted with many flowers and shrubs that attract birds, bees and butterflies.

-A room at the Gatehouse in Habernickel Park is is opening in 2017-2018 which will house WGR materials and other gardening resources.
-The Resource Room will be open to the public and other Village groups for consultation with WGR members.
+A room at the Gatehouse in Habernickel Park opened in 2017 which houses Women Gardeners of Ridgewood (WGR) materials and other gardening resources.
+The Resource Room, located on the 2nd floor at 1057 Hillcrest Road in Ridgewood, is open to the public and other Village groups for consultation with WGR members.
+Please drop in during the designated hours with any of your gardening questions or concerns.

 The underwriting and designing of floral decorations for charity fundraising group events has become another way The Women Gardeners of Ridgewood has contributed to the community.